mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

-Healthcare is a big and challenging topic, so if you find this to be a problematic point for you, there's a whole chapter devoted to it in the all-around very thorough book [Working for Yourself](http://www.amazon.com/Working-Yourself-Independent-Contractors-Freelancers/dp/1413313310).
+Healthcare is a big and challenging topic, so if you find this to be a problematic point for you, there's a whole chapter devoted to it in the all-around very thorough book [Working for Yourself: Law & Taxes for Independent Contractors, Freelancers & Consultants](http://www.amazon.com/gp/product/1413313310/ref=as_li_tf_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1413313310&linkCode=as2&tag=metafood-20).
 The short version is that if you can get on your spouse's plan, that's a great option, and COBRA can also be used if affordable, and can be turned into a personal plan after 18 months.
 I decided to go with an individual plan, looking extensively at both freelancersunion.org and ehealthinsurance.com before choosing a plan from the latter.

 What's next?
 ============